MilosM00/MilosM00/README.md

-### Hello and Welcome! <br />
+### Hello and Welcome! 👋 <br />
-I'm Milos from Serbia and I do Front-End development.
+I'm Milos from Serbia and I do Front-End development. <br />

+I enjoy learning new languages and frameworks like JavaScript. <br />
+Also, I really enjoy building new projects.

+#

-I'm trying to do more and more projects, <br>
+I'm trying to do more and more projects <br>
 Also, I will update some of the projects if I have a reason to do it. <br> <br>
 You can look at all my projects in the repositories section ↑ <br>
 Also, there are pinned projects that are recently added ↓